tak-o-kat/go-lito/README.md

 - Tailscale (optional)
   - Used to view Lito securely through a local VPN
+  - Tailscale is highly recommended for VPS cloud node runners

 The following are future endeavours for the project: